About heart murmur in children

 Heart murmur treatment

 An innocent heart murmur doesn’t need any treatment, because there’s nothing wrong with your child’s heart.
-It’ll probably sort itself out in time.
+It’ll most likely disappear with time as your child grows.

-If your child has heart disease, she’ll probably need some form of treatment.
+If your child has heart disease, they might need some form of treatment.
 This can range from medication to surgery, depending on what kind of disease it is and how bad it is.
+Some children just need regular check-ups with their cardiologist.